 - 5.5 The Council is required by Law to provide set data to the Cabinet Office, who undertake the matching exercise.
 The returned matched data identifies anomalies which requires a review, based on the quality and areas matched.
-Internal Audit co-ordinate the data matching process, establish the level of review based on risk, provide training where required, and manage the overall process. - 5.6 The results and data matches have recently been distributed to all Local Authorities.
-Internal Audit is in the process of reviewing high risk alerts and matches and is liaising with key contacts within the necessary service areas to investigate high risk cases. - 5.7 A pilot data match using HMRC records in 2019 was undertaken which identified one case where a social care client claimed they were renting their property, when in fact they owned it.
-This meant the client underpaid their care by £32,000.
-The Council has now placed a charge on the property to recover owed funds when the property is sold.
+Internal Audit co-ordinate the data matching process, establish the level of review based on risk, provide training where required, and manage the overall process. - The results and data matches have recently been distributed to all Local Authorities.
+Internal Audit is in the process of reviewing high risk alerts and matches and is liaising with key contacts within the necessary service areas to investigate high risk cases. - 5.7 The NFI database is also being used to provide additional checks around the issue of business and discretionary grants (see 5.17 below).